Arhangel'ski\u{\i} sheaf amalgamations in topological groups: New amalgamations

 \bcor Let $G$ be a topological group.
-If ONE does not have a winning strategy in $\agame(G,e)$, then $G$ is Ramsey (indeed, $\alpha_{2^-}$). \ecor
+If ONE does not have a winning strategy in the game $\agame(G,e)$, then $G$ is Ramsey (indeed, $\alpha_{2^-}$). \ecor

-\bprp If $X$ is $\alpha_1$, then for each $x\in X$, ONE does not have a winning strategy in $\agame(X,x)$. \eprp \bpf Define the game $\alpha_1^\mathrm{game}(X,x)$ corresponding to the property $\alpha_1$ (at $x$).
+\bprp Let $X$ be an $\alpha_1$ space.
+For each $x\in X$, ONE does not have a winning strategy in the game $\agame(X,x)$. \eprp \bpf Define the game $\alpha_1^\mathrm{game}(X,x)$ corresponding to the property $\alpha_1$ (at $x$).
 This game is similar to $\agame(X,x)$, with the only difference that here, TWO must choose a \emph{cofinite} subset of each sequence provided by ONE.